luciusmagn/magnusi.tech/posts/huoh.md

 Repeat.

-The radio starts to only produce static, it seems like there is broadcast the way he's headed.
+The radio starts to only produce static, it seems like there is no broadcast the way he's headed.

 No matter, there is still a lot of tapes and other media to play.
 The driver owns several a few boxes of just music.